PotOfCoffee2Go/chainframe/readme.md

 No special coding is required when composing functions to make them _chainable_.
 Arguments to methods in the chain can be entered as parameters or passed from the return value of the previous method.

+> ChainFrame is not ready for prime-time yet - there are features that are being added, still needs a test suite, etc. Comments are welcome.

 ### How is ChainFrame used
 Examples best show the capabilities of ChainFrame